-Battery must be recharged after about 40 minutes of use.
+Battery will need to be recharged after roughly 40 minutes of use.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.